-RR: Scott, are you replacing Laurent as CEO of Pacific Business Centers?
+RR: Scott, are you replacing Laurent as CEO of Pacific Workplaces?

-Scott Chambers (SC): We haven’t sorted out this quite yet but we really have a collegial approach, with a group of six Managing Partners including myself running Pacific Business Centers.
+Scott Chambers (SC): We haven’t sorted out this quite yet but we really have a collegial approach, with a group of six Managing Partners including myself running Workplaces.
 That won’t change.